 Fulton played in all 4 preseason games last year before tearing his ACL and placed on the IR list.
 He enters this season healthy and with a unique chance to potentially earn a starting position.
 Penn is still holding out and weight concerns continue to swirl about him, while the backup, Demar Dotson is a converted basketball player and is not quite ready to handle the position, and the list goes on of other players that do not have the skill to play the tackle position.
 If Fulton proves himself and Penn continues to hold out, it could open the door for Fulton.
 Only time will tell now for him.

-Topics: Xavier Fulton
+Tags: Xavier Fulton